When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 The Queen’s Bath is a popular attraction in summer, when water conditions are usually calm on the North Shore.
 Check the surf report before you go, however, and play it safe, as people have drowned here.

-There’s something for everyone at this sprawling 602-room oceanfront resort in Poipu.
+There’s something for everyone at this sprawling 602-room oceanfront resort.
 We’re talking luxurious grounds with waterfalls, tropical gardens, koi ponds, three freshwater pools and a lazy winding river and waterslide.

 The trailhead for the Maha’ulepu Heritage Trail also starts at the resort’s doorstep (at Shipwreck Beach).
 The 2-mile trail (one way) is a beautiful coastal hike along sand-dune cliffs with jaw-dropping ocean views.